santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 Calculating accurate parallel curve for an arbitrary curve is quite complex.
 The exact offset curve of a cubic Bézier can be described using a bezier curve of degree 10.
 But such a curve is quite complex to calculate and work with.
 Thus, in practice the approach is almost always to compute an approximation to the true parallel curve.
-A single cubic Bézier might not be a good enough approximation to the parallel curve of the source cubic Bézier, so in those cases it is sudivided into multiple Bézier segments.[^6]
+A single cubic Bézier might not be a good enough approximation to the parallel curve of the source cubic Bézier, so in those cases it is subdivided into multiple Bézier segments.[^6]

 > For a detailed explanation on why offsetting a bezier curve is hard, see [pomax's "A primer on bezier curves"][13]